qr-answers/qr-answers.github.io/docs/projects.md

    </p>

 ### Edit Project
 As you can see above, the Project Details screen has an edit pencil <span class="inline-icon"><i class="fa-solid fa-pen-to-square"></i></span> icon in the upper right.
 Clicking on that will bring up the Edit Project screen.
+There are two sections related to Projects - Basic Properties and Notifications.

    <p align="center" class="screen-shot">
    <img class="image-border" alt="Edit project basic attributes" src="../../assets/images/project_attributes.png">
    </p>

+#### Basic Properties
+You may edit the basic properties of the Project under this accordion - including Name, Abbreviation (shown under the Results tab), Tags, etc.

-#### Tags
+##### Tags
 You may change the Project Name here.
 You may also add an Abbreviation for the Project that will show up in the [Results](./results) overview.
 In addition, you may add Tags to your Project.
 In general Tags are used to associate things with each other - so that you can search for them later.
 For example, if you added a tag named "leather", you might use that on a Location or Question or Project, etc. so that later, when you were trying to find items having to do with "leather", your search would show the items you tagged that way.
 The tags are auto-completed after you use them.
 So, if you add "leather", then later in a Question you type "lea" - it will autocomplete to leather.
 You may also add a Description to your Project for your own use.

 {: .important }
-> Tags are currently available for all items, but the search has not been iplemented as of April 15, 2023.
-That feature will be added shortly.
-Sorry for the inconvenience.
+> Tags are currently available for all items, you may search for them in various areas of the product.

 After updating any information, you should choose the <span class="inline-butotn">Update</span> button.
 If you do not press Update, your changes will not be saved.

-### Project Delete and Archive
+##### Project Delete and Archive
 This page also allows you to Delete or Archive this Project.
 You will be prompted to confirm the deletion.

 There are 2 forms of deletion: